 Every resource that Googlebot needs to fetch to render your page counts toward your crawl budget.

 To mitigate this, ensure these resources can be cached by Google.
 Avoid using cache-busting URLs (those that change frequently).

 You can also use advanced techniques that reduce the negative impact of your scripts, such as code splitting.
 This way, you can ship Google only the necessary code, which leads to a less resource-consuming rendering process.

 As previously stated, the crawl rate is adjusted to your server capabilities.
 Poor website performance can result in the server being easily overloaded, and a decreasing number of visits received from Googlebot as a consequence.
 We observe a direct correlation between the number of pages crawled per day and the time spent downloading a page.

 Every time a bot encounters a redirected URL, it has to send one additional request just to get to the final URL.
 At first glance this might not seem like a big deal, but think about it this way: if you have 500 redirects, it’s actually 1000 pages to crawl.

 And 5313623 redirects is actually 10627246 pages to crawl

-As you can see, there are six (!) redirects involved and the end result is a 404 error page.
+As you can see, there are six (!) redirects involved, and the end result is a 404 error page.
 The funny thing is that Google probably won’t get to this 404 page, as it follows up to five redirects on a single URL.

-You cannot avoid having redirected URLs pointing to your website from the outside sources (in fact, you should use a 301 to make sure your content will still be accessible if the link isn’t up to date), but you have to make sure that after entering your website, the bot won’t encounter any redirected internal URLs.
+You cannot avoid having redirected URLs pointing to your website from the outside sources (in fact, you should use a 301 to make sure your content is still accessible if the link isn’t up to date), but you have to make sure that after entering your website, the bot won’t encounter any redirected internal URLs.